MohammadFahad07/Malaria-Detection-using-CNN/README.md

 ## 4. Regularization

- -- We use L2  and dropout regularization to prevent over-fitting or a high variance we use something regularization.
+We use L2  and dropout regularization to prevent over-fitting or a high variance we use something regularization.

 ## 5. Discussions

-  *  i) By  this project we have learnt the implementation of the optimization method and image processing.
+  * By  this project we have learnt the implementation of the optimization method and image processing.
-  *  ii) With this project we can make a decision after giving input values from dataset someone has Malaria or not.
+  * With this project we can make a decision after giving input values from dataset someone has Malaria or not.
-  *  iii) With  this project we can make the decision in which circumstances we will use which kinds of algorithm to solve this.
+  * With  this project we can make the decision in which circumstances we will use which kinds of algorithm to solve this.
-  *  iv) By completing this project we have learnt that which process will give us the best probable outcome with maximum accuracy.
+  * By completing this project we have learnt that which process will give us the best probable outcome with maximum accuracy.
-  *  v) Finally the most important outcome without taking blood can predict someone has Malaria or not by his or her physical history.
+  * Finally the most important outcome without taking blood can predict someone has Malaria or not by his or her physical history.

 ## 6. Conclusion